thi-lee/restaurant-frontend/README.md

 ### Continued development

+Error handling was missing in this project, and that will be my next step.

 Angular is a powerful tool if I make use of it, so I'll make it a goal to continue with Angular.
 I'm thinking particularly of Angular Forms, but I bet there will be interesting topics waiting for me on this journey.

 ### Useful resources